 ACA’s experienced staff shares innovative conservation tools and practices with local organizations and communities.
-Our field stations, CICRA and Wayqecha, have become centers for educational trips by local schoolchildren as well as leading training sites for local and international university groups.
-Both offer programs ranging from introductory courses on Amazonia to plant identification and ornithology.
+Our field stations, Los Amigos, Wayqecha, and Villa Carmen have become centers for educational trips by local schoolchildren as well as leading training sites for Peruvian and international university groups.
+In 2013 alone, over 600 students experienced the Peruvian Amazon at our three biological stations.
+These stations offer programs ranging from introductory courses on Amazonia to plant identification and ornithology.

 This focus on training reflects our conviction that saving the greatest forests on Earth requires supercharging a new generation of South American scientists and conservationists.

 The Wayqecha Research Center hosts environmental education and training courses for local students.
 On the Research Center grounds is an interpretive trail with signs in English, Spanish, and Quechua explaining the origin and importance of cloud forests, cloud forest distribution worldwide and within Peru, information on local wildlife, and more.
 Additionally there is an interpretive guide booklet and workbook for students to use on the trail.
-In 2009 a total of 237 students had the opportunity to visit Wayqecha.
 The video below shows our work with local students at the Wayqecha Cloud Forest Research Center.

 Other educational activities at Wayqecha include:

 ACA and ACCA operate three educational programs at Los Amigos.
 At the main Los Amigos Conservation Concession (LACC) guard post at the mouth of the Los Amigos River, our park guards operate an 800-sq. ft. interpretative center filled with information panels, exhibits, and natural history collections designed to highlight the value of the LACC.
 The center has been visited by several hundred schoolchildren since 2004.
-Beginning in 2005 our weekly “Sábado Científico” (Science Saturday) has brought scientists at the Los Amigos Biological Station together with schoolchildren from the nearby town of Boca Amigos for an educational exchange.
 The goal is for the scientists to share their excitement about doing science in the Amazon and for the children to share their experiences growing up in the Amazon.

 Since 2003, ACA and ACCA's grants program has awarded over 120 field biologists (Peruvian college students doing undergraduate thesis work, graduate students working towards a master's or doctoral degree, and post-doctoral researchers) with grants totaling more than half a million dollars.
 This program is giving dozens of young scientists muddy-boots experience in Amazonian wilderness and helping train a whole new generation of Amazonian conservationists.